 This week Y6 Value’s Councillors led their first prayer service for Year 1.
 We did it at lunchtime.
 The theme of our service was about coping with worries.

 We reminded them about God being with them and if they were troubled he would be there to help them.

 Here is some work that children did on being ‘attentive’ and ‘discerning’.

-Before Easter our Values Council decided that they would like to plan and run a whole school Lenten Retreat Day.
+Last year our Values Council decided that they would like to plan and run a whole school Lenten Retreat Day.
 They enlisted the help of the other pupils in Class 6, who were all very keen to be involved.
 In groups of five they planned six activity sessions: three for Key Stage 1 and three for Key Stage 2, based around the events of Holy Week.